-You can find all of the connection details listed above, except for your password, in the Connection Details widget on the Neon Dashboard.
+You can find all of the connection details listed above in the Connection Details widget on the Neon Dashboard.
 For more information, see Connect from any application.
-If you have misplaced your password, see Reset a password.

 Connect from Spring Data

-Spring Data relies on JDBC and PostgreSQL drivers to connect to PostgreSQL databases, such as Neon.
+Spring Data relies on JDBC and Postgres drivers to connect to Postgres databases, such as Neon.
 If you are starting your project with Spring Initializr or connecting from an existing Spring Data project, ensure that the

 PostgreSQL database driver dependency is installed.

 Connecting from a Spring Data project requires specifying the datasource URL in your